lukasdragon/UFoR/README.md

 help(package = "UFoR")
 ```

+Additionally, we have a [Documentation Site Go](https://lukasdragon.github.io/UFoRDocumentation/) that you can check out for additional explanations about the functions and theory behind them.

 ## Let's Collaborate!

 We encourage and value every form of contribution to UFoR.
 If you've identified a bug, have an idea for a feature, or simply want to help us improve UFoR, please don't hesitate to submit a pull request on GitHub.
 Let's work together to make UFoR better!

 ## Licensing

 UFoR is licensed under the MIT License.
-For more information, please refer to our LICENSE file.
+For more information, please refer to our [LICENSE](https://github.com/lukasdragon/UFoR/blob/main/LICENSE) file.

 ## A Special Thanks